KeyBridge/lib-markdown/readme.md

 Markdown is a pure Java port of Markdown (a text-to-html conversion tool written by John Gruber.)
 This library is a fork, upgrade and and rewrite of **MarkdownJ** which ceased development around 2005.

 This library supports basic encoded Markdown text.
-For a very sophisticated and actively developed MD processor check out flexmark-java.
+We use it to render simple encoded text blocks in various languages.

 *Usage*